 Immigration carefully examines these petitions to ensure that the marriage is legitimate and not entered into for the sole purpose of obtaining immigration benefits.
 The immigration attorneys at the Cruz Law Office have helped countless couples obtain Green Cards.

-Next to obtaining a Green Card through family, it is also possible to obtain it through employment.
+It is also possible to obtain this status through employment.
 There are several ways to obtain a Green Card through employment by someone else or through self-employment:

 To find out if and how you can apply for a Green Card, call our immigration attorneys at The Cruz Law Office at (619) 717-2233 today.